 inadequate control (more than six days with moderate or severe headache per month) indicates inadequate therapy.

-Previous clinical trials have shown that prophylactic and therapeutic use of the CGRP receptor antagonist atogepant eliminates migraine headaches already on the first day of treatment in a significant proportion of patients.
-You can test your knowledge of migraine and, if necessary, expand it in the test "Lie down, sleep, and everything will go away?"
+Previous clinical trials have shown that prophylactic and therapeutic use of the CGRP receptor antagonist atogepant eliminates migraine headaches within the first day of treatment in a significant proportion of patients.
+You can test your knowledge of migraines and, if necessary, expand it with the "Lie down, sleep, and it'll all go away?" quiz.